nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## <a name="student-features"></a>3.
 Student Features

 ### <a name="add-student"></a>3a.
 Add Student: `add`
-Adds a student to ProgrammerError with the his/her student ID and class ID.
+Adds a student to ProgrammerError with their student ID and class ID.

 Format: `add -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID> -email <EMAIL>`